arussellk/cs3505-spreadsheet-protocol/README.md

 ___

-STTP follows the philosophy that "the server is the man".
-That is, the server holds the state of the spreadsheet and clients can only request to make changes.
-Clients are passive and only display what the server instructs.

-Client change requests are sent to the server.
-The server validates the requests in the order that they are recieved.
-Once the changes are applied to the server's spreadsheet, they are sent to all of the clients.
-Clients do not perform any validation.

 > Note:
 If a client requests a change that would result in an error (e.g. circular dependencies, formula errors) the change is not applied and an error message is sent to that client only.

 > Note:
 Invalid commands sent between the server and the client are ignored.

 # <a name="mo"></a>Messages Overview